YupingLu/arm-ssa/README.md

 # arm-ssa
-Singular Spectrum Analysis to Detect Outliers in ARM Data.
+Singular spectrum analysis to detect outliers in ARM data.
 This is a univariate analysis method.
 You need to pick the variable first.

 1. Calculate outliers and visualize the results
 ```